caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 ##  - attr(*, "order")= chr "cladewise"
 ```

 We can see that there are three slots (each designated with a `$`) within this `phylo` object. `Nnode` is just the number of internal nodes.
 The real magic is `edge`, which encodes the topology of the tree.
-It is just an array with one row per edge, and two columns.
-The value in column 1 is the number of the node that is the parent of the edge, and the value in column 2 is the number of the node that is the child of the edge.
+It is just an array with one row per edge (*i.e.*, branch), and two columns.
+The value in column 1 is the number of the node that is the parent of the branch, and the value in column 2 is the number of the node that is the child of the branch.
 Here are the complete contents of the `edge` slot: